 Inside of the Tiny Boxwoods Cafe is a bustling place during their lunch hours from 11 AM to 2 PM Tuesdays through Saturdays.
-Not to worry however if one misses the 2 PM deadline.
+Do not worry however if one misses the 2 PM deadline.
 There are still menu offerings from 2 until 5 PM at which time the dinner menu is launched.
 Closing time is 10 PM.

-For outside dining patron’s comfort, tall umbrella shaped heaters generate welcomed heat (when needed) and the air near us was warmed sufficiently to have the best of all scenarios.
-We soaked up a little Vitamin D from the bright sunlight while basking in the cool and crisp outdoor air.
+For outside dining patron’s comfort, umbrella-shaped heaters generate welcomed heat (when needed) and the air near us was warmed sufficiently to have the best of all scenarios.
+We soaked up a little Vitamin D from the bright sunlight while basking in the fresh and crisp outdoor air.
 Umbrellas can also shelter one from too many rays of the warming sun.

-Most garden centers are huge places covering quite a bit of ground in Houston.
+Most garden centers are massive places covering quite a bit of ground in Houston.
 This one at Thompson + Hanson nursery is petite in comparison.

-An assortment of various sized planters already made up with colorful plants were for sale to grace people’s home patios or gardens.
+An assortment of various sized planters already made up with colorful plants was for sale to grace people’s home patios or gardens.

 A big selection of unique planters can be ordered out of catalogs if the colors or sizes do not meet expectations of what is already displayed on the grounds.

-Giant balls made out of grapevines and strung with twinkling lights add nighttime sparkle to trees or could be utilized in different ways for charming effect.
+Big balls made out of grapevines and strung with twinkling lights add nighttime sparkle to trees or could be utilized in different ways for a charming effect.